Advantages of plant-based diet – why am I mostly raw vegan?

 The consumption of cheap processed food with little to no nutritional value coupled with a sedentary lifestyle has dealt a hard blow to the health of our nation.
 Obesity has long been on the rise, as well as diabetes and heart disease.
 Increasing activity levels can make an impact on our health, but without healthy eating, it has a very limited impact.

 Many are eating large amounts of food they should only occasionally eat, and not enough of the foods they should be eating to attain the healthiest life possible.
 A plant-based diet that emphasizes vegetables and whole grains, along with cooked beans and peas, fruits, nuts, and seeds is a way to reclaim optimal nutrition.
 In addition, seafood and lean meats should take precedence over fatty meat choices.

-Some advantages of plant-based diet making a positive change to your health:
+Advantages of plant-based diet making a positive change to your health

-Type 2 diabetes is an epidemic in this country.
-Although there is a hereditary component to this disease, it can be prevented or at least managed by eating a healthier diet.
-Adding more vegetables to your diet can help regulate blood glucose levels.
+Type 2 diabetes is an epidemic in many countries.
+Although there is a small hereditary component to this disease (type 1), type 2 can be prevented or at least managed by eating a healthier diet.
+Adding more fresh fruit and vegetables to your diet can help regulate blood glucose levels.
 The isoflavones in cabbage do this and can also help reduce inflammation.

 Getting high blood pressure in check can be facilitated by getting lots of fiber from plant-based sources.
 Whole grains and fresh produce are excellent for upping fiber intake in general.
 Apples and raspberries are fruits that are especially filled with fiber.
 Broccoli, beans, nuts, and seeds are also top fiber sources.